RobotUnion/rallf-js-sdk/README.md

       * If method is passed it will asume it is a skill and will run that method

-You will now if everything went OK
+You will know if everything went OK
 Now you can have fun! 🤖

 ## Found a bug?